ObamaCare Small Business Facts

 Summary of ObamaCare and Small Business

-A quick summary of what ObamaCare means for small businesses:
+A quick summary of what ObamaCare means for small businesses.
+This section includes the latest updates on the employer mandate and tax breaks:

 ObamaCare creates the Small Business Health Options Program or SHOP, a part of each States Health Insurance Marketplace, where small businesses with under 50 full-time equivalent employees can shop for group health plans starting October 1st, 2013.
 In 2016 those with 100 full-timers or less can use the SHOP.